itsluminous/elevenlabs-audio-downloader/README.md

 ### Usage

-1. Navigate to [suspicious link removed].
+1. Navigate to elevenlabs website.
 2. Input your text and click **Generate**.
 3. **Watch the Badge:**
 * **Blue + Number:** Capturing in progress...